rafacdomin/ping-me/README.md

 # About
 An android App that measure the quality of connection between your internet and the servers of some popular online games.

-# What I learn
-- How to code and publish Apps to Android devices, using Android Studio